-What is a buyer’s representative?
+What is the buyer’s representative?

 Defined most simply, a buyer’s representative (also known as a buyer’s rep or buyer’s agent or buyer's broker) is an advocate for the buyer—not the seller—in a real estate transaction.
 Real estate laws and regulations vary from state to state, but Arizona buyer’s representatives owe full fiduciary (legal) duties, including loyalty and confidentiality, to their buyer-clients and work in their clients’ best interests throughout the entire transaction.